Facts at a Glance

 Including USDB’s Educational Support Services, the number of children served statewide is more than 4,000.

-On the USDB campuses, USDB serves about 300 students in the classrooms.
+On the USDB campuses, USDB serves more than 300 students in the classrooms.

 In the Salt Lake City area, 150+ students attend the Jean Massieu School for the Deaf and the C. Mark Openshaw Education Center.
 Utah Schools for the Deaf and the Blind elementary students are on campus in Millcreek, Utah.